MatthewDelong/MySite-Bootstrap5/README.md

 **Animate/Transitions for Owl-Carousel**:
 By default the Animate is disabled, to enable do the following.
-- 1. In the index.html file comment out line: 119 and uncomment line: 120.
+- 1. In the index.html file comment out line: 117 and uncomment line: 118.
+- 2. Uncomment line:123 and comment out line:122 (follow line: 123 and change your proceeding img lines)
-- 2. Comment out Line 341 of the index.html and uncomment line 342.
+- 3. Comment out Line 341 of the index.html and uncomment line 342.

+These two lines are also included in News and Coding htmls.

 For **transition effects** click [here](https://animate.style/)